pmko/coursera-recommender-systems/class-notes/collaborative-filtering.md

 This formula is comparing against all users $v \in U$.
 Most times we don't want to do that because can add too much noise if we put into our neighborhood people who aren't alike enough.
 - don't include user $u$.  ($v \neq u$)
 - limit size of users being compared (e.g. no more than 50)
+  - in theory, the more the better, assuming good similarity metric
+  - 25-100 is common
 - minimum similarity

 Select a neighborhood of users $V \subset U$ with highest $w_{uv}$.
-Now our formula looks like this:
+Now our UUCF formula looks like this:

 $$
 s(u,i) = \bar{r_u} + {\sum_{v \in N}(r_{vi} - \bar{r}_v) \cdot w_{uv} \over \sum_{v \in N} w_{uv}}